 Generally, you may correspond with any person, and you are encouraged to maintain communications with friends and relatives in the community.
-Include your PP# on all correspondence.

 Outgoing Mail

 You may purchase writing materials and stamped envelopes through Commissary.
 Free inmate stationery is available on your housing unit.